Olindesu/progress-milestone/README.md

 ## Summary

 In summary, the first milestone of this project is to create a functional network digital twin, after successfully created the network digital twin, I will be moving to creating the twinning agent for both physical and digital side components, as well as UE mirroring will be implemented afterward.

+## Milestone 2

+### Target goal

+To develop twinning agent for physical testbed and virtual testbed and connect both of them using Mosquitto MQTT, Eclipse Mosquitto.
+The use of twinning agent is to ensure there is a communication link between both testbed.

+In this milestone stage, the work completed were automize UE registration, synchronize traffic data, and create monitoring tools, these combined are the concept of twinning agent.
+Each work progress will be explain in details later.
+The whole procress is necessary as it is needed for achieving ZeroTouch Network & Service Management (ZSM).

+### UE Registration